Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 97% reelection rates say, yes, the government does represent those who vote.

+I think the trouble here is Equifax has virtually no penalty here (save a few million paid out to lawyers in the inevitable class action, assuming the recent laws regarding mandatory Arbitration don't kick in which depending on when the breach happened they might).
+When you say regulation what you really mean are fines bigger than cost of actuall

-A lot of people don't care about privacy (Score:3)
+A lot of people don't care about privacy (Score:4, Insightful)

 Even if Equifax is found to have been careless with all that vital personal information, I doubt they'll get more than a slap on the wrist.

-Note: UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."
-UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."